 The most difficult part of the replacement procedure is usually removing the old faucet — there isn't much room to work, and the nuts holding the faucet are often frozen by corrosion.
 If you do this job yourself, you'll want to get a basin wrench, which has a long handle that reaches behind the sink to clamp onto the nuts, allowing you to more easily apply the torque to turn them.

 After you've removed the old faucet, just follow the installation instructions that come with the new one.
 They will tell you how to fasten the faucet to the sink deck and countertop and how to hook up the water-supply tubes.
 Some faucets, such as pull-out spray ones, have hoses that must be connected under the cabinet, and if they don't have quick-connect fittings, you'll have to tighten these connections with a wrench.

 ADA Compliance for Kitchen Faucets

 If you're choosing a faucet for a household with one or more disabled individuals, you'll want to pay attention to rules established by the Americans with Disabilities Act (ADA).
-If a faucet is ADA compliant, you'll see that on the label, says Ferguson, and it probably means the faucet has a single handle since those are easiest for disabled people to use.
+If a faucet is ADA compliant, you'll see that on the label, and it probably means the faucet has a single handle since those are easiest for disabled people to use.
 The ADA guidelines specify that the faucet handle should require no more than five pounds of force to operate.